 - If it feels wrong, then it is wrong

-- Never ever, I mean NEVER EVER give out any personal information on the phone or in an email link.
+- Never, I mean NEVER EVER give out any personal information on the phone or in an email link.

-- If you are asked for information on the phone hang up and go directly to the social security web site to see if it is legit.
+- If you a person asks you for information on the phone, hang up and go directly to the social security web site to see if it is legit.
 Social Administration [US]

 - If you are asked in an email to click on a link, don’t do it.
 Go directly to the Social Administration [US] to your account to see if there are any messages and take care of it through that site.

 - If you receive a letter that looks official, do not use the link in that letter.
 Always go to your account to log in.

 - Set up a social security account online that you can go to to check out the validity of the claim.

 - Gather all of the information you can about the call.